Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets: Minimal dominating sets in incomparability graphs

 \begin{corollary} There is an algorithm that, given an irredundant set $I$ of $G$, decides in $\Oh(n^{3d+2})$ time and polynomial space whether $I$ can be extended upwards into a minimal dominating set. \end{corollary}

-We are now ready to describe an algorithm based on \emph{flashlight search} enumerating minimal dominating sets in the incomparability graphs of bounded dimension posets.
-We refer the reader to~\cite{capelli2018enumerating,strozecki2019efficient} for more details on this classical technique.
-The following $\parent$ relation will be used by the algorithm to construct the minimal dominating sets one vertex at a time, starting from the emptyset.
+We are now ready to describe a simple algorithm enumerating minimal dominating sets in the incomparability graphs of bounded dimension posets.
+The algorithm will construct solutions one vertex at a time, guaranteeing that every partial solution extends to a minimal dominating set, in a fashion similar to the \emph{flashlight search} technique~\cite{strozecki2019efficient,capelli2021enumerating}.
+The following $\parent$ relation between partial solutions will be used by the algorithm to handle repetitions.

 \begin{definition} Let $I$ be a non-empty irredundant set of $G$ that can be extended upwards into a minimal dominating set.
 We call parent of $I$ the unique irredundant set $I^*=\parent(I)$ obtained by removing vertex $\LL_1(I)$ from $I$, i.e., the greatest vertex $v$ in $I$ with respect to $<_1$. \end{definition}